IllMind26/etch_a_sketch/README.md

 # etch_a_sketch

-This another beginner project to advance my knowledge of Javascript, more importantly the DOM.
+This another beginner project to improve my knowledge of Javascript, more importantly manipulating the DOM.